kyoshino/kyoshino/README.md

 ## Fun facts about me

-Generalists are rare, but I’m also genetically exceedingly rare:
+Generalists are rare, but I’m also genetically exceedingly rare.
+Perhaps I’m the only person on the planet with these traits:

 ### Broken biological clock

 - I lost sense of time and stopped aging more than 20 years ago.
 - Now I look (less than) half my age.
-I’m obviously not a teenager or a student 🤣
+People often mistake me for a student, but I’m in my mid-40s 🤣
 - I can easily work at night and avoid jet lag because my circadian rhythm is lost forever.

 ### Unbroken voice